byuitechops/valenceHistory/README.md

 ## Elevator Pitch

-This library is meant as a shortcut alternative as opposed to using jQuery and writing out the API route.
+This library is meant to be a shortcut, as opposed to using jQuery and writing out the API route.
 This library has a directory which will link the shortened API call with the real API call.

 ## Overview